-With 425km of piste spread out across 261 pistes, the Paradiski is a vast area that is a hugely popular ski destination.
-It’s therefore hard for anyone to look past 15 separate ski resorts, over 110 chalets, a range of high quality hotels and some of the highest skiing across the Alps.
+Ski holidays in the Paradiski region of France are hugely popular.
+With 425km of piste spread out across 261 pistes it's not hard to understand why.
+The 15 separate ski resorts offer over 100 catered chalets, a range of high quality hotels and some of the highest skiing across the Alps.
 Paradiski is an endless playground for all snow-sports lovers thanks to the variety of slopes on offer and it being one of the largest connected ski areas in the world.
 12 green and 135 blue runs mean that the area is suitable for beginners, whilst 77 red and 37 black runs allow more intermediate and advanced skiers to have fun.
 Snow is never really an issue in the Paradiski as 70% of pistes are above 2000m, including two skiable glaciers that sit at over 3000m.
 If that’s not enough, 290 hectares of the region are covered by snow cannons, so even the lower slopes tend to be snow covered.

 Ski holidays in the Paradiski - Les Arcs

 Les Arcs is becoming increasingly popular due to the extensive range of skiing for skiers of all abilities.
 With a number of snow parks and differing terrain, Les Arcs is also the self proclaimed ‘home of the snowboard’.
 The majority of Les Arcs is extremely obtrusive with no aesthetic appeal, but the new resort of Les Arcs (1950) has managed to retain a mild alpine village charm whilst being conveniently arranged.
 Although, due to the resort being entirely purpose built, access to and from the slopes is very good.
 Les Arcs has a very minimal range of hotels, but has over 30 mid-range chalets spread out across its various resorts with a number being ski in-ski out.